'Black Panther' is heading for a blockbuster weekend. Here's why that matters

-The King of Wakanda's reign at the box office kicked off on Thursday.
+The King of Wakanda's reign at the box office has begun.

-"Black Panther," which stars Chadwick Boseman and Marvel's first African-American director, Ryan Coogler, nabbed $25.2 million domestically on Thursday night.
-That's the second biggest Thursday night preview gross for a Marvel Studios film and nearly doubles the February opening night record held by "Deadpool."
+"Black Panther," which stars Chadwick Boseman and Marvel's first African-American director, Ryan Coogler, nabbed $75.8 million domestically on its opening day Friday.
+That's the third biggest opening day gross for a Marvel Studios title behind both "Avengers" films and the eighth largest opening day of all time, according to comScore (SCOR).

-The superhero film is now heading for a weekend in which more records could fall.
-Box office projections for the film have been all over the map, but analysts are forecasting a three-day opening weekend around $160 million.
+The Disney (DIS) superhero film is now heading for a weekend in which more records will fall.
+Box office projections for the film have been all over the map, but analysts are forecasting a three-day opening weekend of $175 million or more.
 That would topple 2016's "Deadpool," which holds the February opening weekend record, making "Black Panther" one of the biggest openings for a superhero film ever.

-Disney is projecting a record-breaking opening in the range of $172 million to $198 million for the four-day President's day holiday weekend.
+Disney is projecting an opening in the range of $190 million to $210 million for the four-day President's Day holiday weekend.
+That would be a record for the holiday weekend by roughly $50 million.

 A massive opening weekend and a long run at the box office would prove that films like "Black Panther" can be both bankable and culturally influential, prompting the rest of the movie industry to encourage diversity in front of and behind the camera.
 We saw this play out after "Wonder Woman's" box office success.
 We also saw this happen with other recent movies by African-American filmmakers, according to K. Austin Collins, a staff writer at The Ringer who covers film and culture.